 PayPal CEO, Dan Schulman, told Fortune early in the pandemic that, "I do think, as we’re seeing a new era of digital payments, that we’re not going to go backwards to what was.
 We’re not going to be using cash nearly as much."

 And he is proving to be right.
 The post-COVID new normal will see more people conducting electronic transactions.
 Combining that with the growth in the gig economy with more people turning to freelancing, there is a lot of scope for the online payment processing industry.
-PayPal has the global name recognition and the first mover advantage.
+PayPal has global name recognition and the first mover advantage.

 Traditional banks are also moving to offer online payments and money transfers, a trend that accelerated especially after the advent of COVID-19.
-In order to do so, they tend to work with up and coming fintechs.
+In order to do so, they tend to work with up-and-coming fintechs.
 So the competition in alternative payment paths is only going to accelerate.

 The growing popularity of cryptocurrencies is a competing trend for PayPal.
 You may want to watch how PayPal adapts to the growing use of cryptocurrencies.